-- The reasonableness of the underlying assumptions used by the Authority's expert AON Hewitt; - Ensuring the information supplied to the actuary in relation to Fareham Borough Council was complete and accurate; and - Ensuring the accounting entries and disclosures made in the financial statements were consistent with the report from AON Hewitt.
+- The reasonableness of the underlying assumptions used by the Authority's expert - Aon Hewitt; - Ensuring the information supplied to the actuary in relation to Fareham Borough Council was complete and accurate; and - Ensuring the accounting entries and disclosures made in the financial statements were consistent with the report from Aon Hewitt.

-- Liaised with the auditors of Hampshire Pension Fund, to obtain assurances over the information supplied to the actuary in relation to Fareham Borough Council; - Assessed the work of the Pension Fund actuary (AON Hewitt) including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considered relevant reviews by the EY actuarial team; - · Reviewed the actuaries estimates to outturn information where available; and - Reviewed and tested the accounting entries and disclosures made within the Council's financial statements in relation to IAS19.
+- Liaised with the auditors of Hampshire Pension Fund, to obtain assurances over the information supplied to the actuary in relation to Fareham Borough Council: - Assessed the work of the Pension Fund actuary (Aon Hewitt) including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considered relevant reviews by the EY actuarial team; and - Reviewed and tested the accounting entries and disclosures made within the Council's financial statements in relation to IAS19.